flashforwarddigital/mgm/README.md

-# Effortel Landing Page
+# GMG Financial Services Website

-A modern, maintainable React landing page built with TypeScript, Tailwind CSS, and a comprehensive design system.
+A modern, responsive React website built with TypeScript, Tailwind CSS, and a comprehensive design system for GMG Financial Services.

 ## 🎨 Design System